-The United Methodist General Conference will be coming to Minneapolis in 2020.
 The Dakotas-Minnesota Area has a wonderful opportunity to come together to provide hospitality for this conference.

 We intend to greet every delegate, dignitary, bishop, and spouse with a handmade scarf, to serve not only as a memento of General Conference but also as a practical solution to drafty, air-conditioned rooms.

-United Methodists in Minnesota, North Dakota, and South Dakota were invited to help us knit or crochet 10,000 purple scarves and we are delighted that this ambitious goal was exceeded in February 2019.
+United Methodists in Minnesota, North Dakota, and South Dakota were invited to help us knit or crochet 10,000 purple scarves and we are delighted that this ambitious goal was exceeded in June 2019.
 We are calling this initiative the Lydia Project, after Lydia in Acts 16.

 Deacon, First UMC, Duluth / Member of GC2020 Host Operations Team